HomeFree Landlord FormsNevada 5-Day Notice to Quit (NRS 40.254)

 Key Takeaways

-- The tenant may contest by filing an affidavit within the 5 judicial days; if none is filed, the landlord files its affidavit and the justice court may order summary eviction.
+• The tenant may contest by filing an affidavit before the court’s close of business on the fifth judicial day after service; if none is filed, the landlord files its affidavit and the justice court may order summary eviction.

 Statute